 - Press the Windows key + I to open the Settings App.

-- Login on a Domain controller using Domain admin rights
+- Login to a Domain controller using Domain admin rights

 - Press the Windows key + R to open the Run dialog box.